hmattinson/Dissertation_Excello/Documents/Proposal.md

 **Development Machine** I shall use my personal laptop for most development work for this project.
 It is an _Apple MacBook Pro_ 13" (2015), 2.9 GHz _Intel_ i5 CPU with 16GB RAM.
 I accept full responsibility for this machine and I have made contingency plans to protect myself against hardware and/or software failure.
 I can use MCS machines to do any lighter, more portable work.
 These shall certainly be used if my machine become unavailable.

-**Software** Access to version of _Excel_ run in typescript with Calculation View would be required.
-This can be facilitated by my supervisor (Advait Sarkar, advait@microsoft.com) who works at Microsoft Research. _Git_ will be employed for version control of both implementation source code and documentation.
+**Software** Access to a suitable spreadsheet tool will be required.
+This will depend on the audio capabilities of the implementations outlined above.
+If OfficeJS if unsuccessful, this will be facilitated by my supervisor (Advait Sarkar, advait@microsoft.com) who works at Microsoft Research. _Git_ will be employed for version control of both implementation source code and documentation.
 The Dissertation shall be written in _LaTeX_.

 **Backups** I shall use _Github_ to remotely back up source code and documentation.
 These can then be pulled to an MCS machine in the case of personal machine failure.
 I shall periodically pull this repository to the MCS anyway so that a recent snapshot is always stored on the University system.